Natural Habitat: Friends work to create a more eco-friendly DeKalb

 Wheels Go Round is seeking donations of bicycles, roller skates, inline skates, skateboards, scooters and helmets.
 Montgomery and Costa Rica will perform mild repairs on the items and get them into safe and usable condition.
 The project’s goal is to provide 100 donated items to children in the community before the last day of the school year; 32 bicycles already have been collected.

-Montgomery and community volunteers plan to host workshops throughout the summer where residents can have their items repaired free of charge.
+Montgomery and community volunteers plan to host workshops throughout the summer where residents can have their items repaired free.
 During the workshops, basic maintenance and tool skills will be taught as well.

 “It’s hopefully a way to curb bike theft throughout town and find new homes for bikes and other items that are just sitting around and are not being used,” Montgomery said.
 “It’s for every child in the community.
 We’re looking for donations and children interested in receiving the items. … I, as well as many others, feel that it gives people a sense of pride in ownership, and teaching others how to maintain and upkeep their belongings, if nothing else.”